VolkovLabs/volkovlabs.io/docs/grafana.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/HNCKbGfAU0Q" title="How to create your Business Grafana dashboard | Step by step for analysts | Grafana Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Grafana Marketplace
+## Dashboard, Global and Environment Variables

-We often reference Grafana Marketplace as the best place to install Grafana plugins and many people reached out asking where it can actually be found.
-This quick video shows the exact location.
+The topic of variables in Grafana has generated a myriad of questions lately.
+We created this video to bring some structure to the subject and speed up the learning curve for Grafana enthusiasts.

-<iframe width="100%" height="500" src="https://www.youtube.com/embed/T5yFeb-KvBg" title="Where Is Grafana Marketplace | Best ways to discover plugins for Grafana" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="500" src="https://www.youtube.com/embed/sczRq2lI3e4" title="Grafana variables | Dashboard, Global and Environment variables | Environment Data Source" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>